wp-plugins/fantasy-sports/readme.txt

 == Screenshots ==

 1. The lobby bock lists the contests a user can join.
-2. Game Summary block indicates you all time stats.
+2. Game Summary block indicates your all time stats.
 3. Create a contest from any major sport.
 4. Create Contest Page has lots of options to configure your contest.
-4. Live, Upoming and Historical game blocks available as well.
+4. Live, Upcoming and Historical game blocks available as well.
 5. Back End administration to create your own pool in any major sport.
 6. Here are all the admin functions available to site admins.